lee-plus-plus/crazythursday/README.md

-# crazythursday: Your Python Refuses to work on Crazy Thursday
+# crazythursday: your python REFUSE to work on Crazy Thursday

-CrazyThursday is a library that allows you to go to KFC in time on Crazy Thursday by raising `CrazyThursdayException` in runtime.
+crazythursday is a library that allows you to go to KFC in time on Crazy Thursday by raising `CrazyThursdayException`.

 ## Usage